stemoutreach/PicoBot/Session1_GettingStarted.md

 # Session 1 – Getting Started with the PicoBot

-**Goal:** Every student plugs in their Raspberry Pi Pico WH, sees the onboard LED blink, and mounts the Pico correctly on the breadboard.
+**Goal:** Mount the Pico correctly on the breadboard, configure Thonny, and run a first LED‑blink script.

 ---

 ## Learning Objectives

-* Flash & verify MicroPython on a Pico WH.
+* Orient and seat the Pico WH on a breadboard without bending pins.
-* Configure Thonny to talk to MicroPython.
+* Configure Thonny to use the MicroPython interpreter on the Pico.
-* Run a first script that blinks the onboard LED.
+* Run a script that blinks the onboard LED.
-* Place the Pico on the breadboard in a repeatable orientation.

 ---